November 2001 Issue

 procedures, programs and services.

-(4th in series) By Barbara Stout and Jeanne Wiatr, former SI Supervisors, University of Pittsburgh Email: email@example.com and firstname.lastname@example.org
+Supplemental Instruction (SI)Training Supplemental Instruction (SI) Leaders (4th in series) By Barbara Stout and Jeanne Wiatr, former SI Supervisors, University of Pittsburgh Email: firstname.lastname@example.org and email@example.com

 As discussed in previous articles the SI leader is critical to the success of the SI program.
 It is essential that the leaders be well trained and grounded in the SI model as well as course competency.
 Most of the SI leaders at the University of Pittsburgh started as students who attended SI sessions.
 Therefore, they had a true picture of SI as a group discussion model rather than a tutoring session.
 However familiar with the model, leaders gained confidence and commitment through training.